open-automation/switch-best-practices/README.md

 <img src="http://i.imgur.com/uJtqsnj.png">

 #### Unutilizing vertical space
 Adhering to the directional guideline too closely may resulting in unutilized vertical screen space.
-A good solution for adhering to this rule is to use Portals to re-route jobs from the left within a flow.
+A good solution for adhering to this rule is to use [switch-portals](https://github.com/open-automation/switch-portals) to re-route jobs from the left within a flow.
 Another alternative is to step your connections with the "Horizontal, then verticial" property, which allows you to compact the redundant folders while still leaving it readible.

 <img src="https://i.imgur.com/IkwY6xe.png" width="500">